-What does the appeal Board do?
+What does the Appeal Board do?

-The Chair of the appeal Board will arrange a meeting of the appeal Board within 30 days of being selected.
-At this meeting, the appeal Board will receive and review the material reviewed by the IPRC and may interview anyone who may contribute information about the matter.
+The Chair of the Appeal Board will arrange a meeting of the Appeal Board within 30 days of being selected.
+At this meeting, the Appeal Board will receive and review the material reviewed by the IPRC and may interview anyone who may contribute information about the matter.
 You and your child (over the age of 16) will be invited to attend and participate in all discussions.

-Within three days of the meeting ending, the appeal Board will make its recommendation(s).
+Within three days of the meeting ending, the Appeal Board will make its recommendation(s).
 It may:

-- agree with the IPRC and recommend that the decision be implemented; or - placement or both.
+- agree with the IPRC and recommend that the decision be implemented; or - disagree with the IPRC and make a recommendation to the Board about your child's identification, placement or both.

-The appeal Board will report its recommendations and reasons, in writing, to you and to the Board.
+The Appeal Board will report its recommendations and reasons, in writing, to you and to the Board.

-How are the appeal Board's recommendations implemented?
+How are the Appeal Board's recommendations implemented?